ansys/pyedb/doc/source/workflows/sipi/hfss_auto_configuration.rst

 * a cut-out with ≤ 50 nets
 * coaxial ports on every component pin
-* adaptive mesh 10 GHz – 40 GHz sweep
+* adaptive mesh 10 GHz–40 GHz sweep
 * ready to be solved

 Class and data model